Armenian alphabet: Use for other languages

 For about 250 years, from the early 18th century until around 1950, more than 2,000 books in the Turkish language were printed using the Armenian alphabet.
 Not only did Armenians read this Turkish in Armenian script, so did the non-Armenian (including the Ottoman Turkish) elite.
 An American correspondent in Marash in 1864 calls the alphabet "Armeno-Turkish", describing it as consisting of 31 Armenian letters and "infinitely superior" to the Arabic or Greek alphabets for rendering Turkish.
-This Armenian script was used alongside the Arabic script on official documents of the Ottoman Empire written in Ottoman Turkish language.
-For instance, the first novel to be written in Turkish in the Ottoman Empire was Vartan Pasha's 1851 Akabi Hikayesi, written in the Armenian script.
+This Armenian script was used alongside the Arabic script on official documents of the Ottoman Empire written in Ottoman Turkish.
+For instance, the first novel to be written in Turkish in the Ottoman Empire was Hovsep Vartanian's 1851 Akabi Hikayesi (Akabi's Story), written in the Armenian script.
 When the Armenian Duzian family managed the Ottoman mint during the reign of Abdülmecid I, they kept records in Armenian script but in the Turkish language.
 From the middle of the 19th century, the Armenian alphabet was also used for books written in the Kurdish language in the Ottoman Empire.

 The Armenian script was also used by Turkish-speaking assimilated Armenians between the 1840s and 1890s.
 Constantinople was the main center of Armenian-scripted Turkish press.
 This portion of the Armenian press declined in the early twentieth century but continued until the Armenian genocide of 1915.

 In areas inhabited by both Armenians and Assyrians, Syriac texts were occasionally written in the Armenian script, although the opposite phenomenon, Armenian texts written in Serto, the Western Syriac script, is more common.

 The Kipchak-speaking Armenian Christians of Podolia and Galicia used an Armenian alphabet to produce an extensive amount of literature between 1524 and 1669.

 The Armenian script, along with the Georgian, was used by the poet Sayat-Nova in his Armenian poems.

 An Armenian alphabet was an official script for the Kurdish language in 1921–1928 in Soviet Armenia.

+The Armeno-Tats, who have historically spoken Tat, wrote their language in the Armenian alphabet.